netz98/n98-magerun/readme.rst

     --scope     The config scope (default, websites, stores) --scope-id  The config value's scope ID
-    --all       Deletes all entries of a path (ignores --scope and --scope-id)
+    --all       Deletes all entries of a path (ignores --scope and --scope-id) --force     Allow deletion of non-standard scope-id's for websites and stores

 Config Search
 """""""""""""